List of Castlevania characters: Video games

-Castlevania and Simon's Quest
+Castlevania (1986) and Simon's Quest

 Dracula

 The main antagonist of the Castlevania series is Dracula (ドラキュラ, Dorakyura), based on the original character by Bram Stoker and his depiction in film.
-His real name is Dracula Vlad Tepes, and is estimated to be over 800-years old by Castlevania: Symphony of the Night (1997).
+His real name is Dracula Vlad Tepes, and he is estimated to be over 800 years old by the time of Castlevania: Symphony of the Night (1997).
 With a few exceptions, he has starred in every title.
-The series mainly takes place in the eponymous castle of Count Dracula, who resurrects every hundred years to take over the world.
-Players often assume the role of the Belmonts, a family of vampire hunters who have defeated Dracula for centuries with the Vampire Killer, a legendary whip.
+The series mainly takes place in the eponymous castle of Count Dracula, which resurrects every hundred years to take over the world.
+Players often assume the role of the Belmonts, a family of vampire hunters who have opposed Dracula and his forces for centuries using the Vampire Killer, a legendary whip.

-First seen in Castlevania (1986), Dracula is a vampire who was once defeated by Christopher Belmont a hundred years ago in Transylvania.
+Dracula debuts in Castlevania (1986), as a vampire who was once defeated by Christopher Belmont one hundred years ago in Transylvania.
 He rises from the dead after his followers hold a black mass.
 Christopher's descendant, Simon Belmont, enters Dracula's castle and defeats him.
 Later titles introduce Dracula's son, the dhampir Alucard, who sided with Trevor Belmont against his father.
-In Symphony of the Night, Alucard's mother was revealed to be Lisa, a human Dracula fell in love with.
+Symphony of the Night reveals Alucard's mother to be Lisa, a human Dracula fell in love with.
 Her execution for false charges of witchcraft left him griefstricken.

-The 2010 reboot, Castlevania: Lords of Shadow, reintroduces Dracula as Gabriel Belmont.
-Gabriel is a member of the Brotherhood of Light who fights a malevolent force called the Lords of Shadow in order to obtain the God Mask, which he believes can bring back his deceased wife, Marie.
-Gabriel eventually becomes a vampire and stars as Dracula in the sequels Castlevania: Lords of Shadow - Mirror of Fate (2013) and Castlevania: Lords of Shadow 2 (2014), where he is looking for a way to put an end to his immortality.
+The 2010 reboot, Castlevania: Lords of Shadow, reintroduces Dracula as Gabriel Belmont, a member of the Brotherhood of Light who fights the Lords of Shadow to obtain the God Mask, which he believes can bring back his deceased wife, Marie.
+Gabriel eventually becomes a vampire and stars as Dracula in the sequels Castlevania: Lords of Shadow – Mirror of Fate (2013) and Castlevania: Lords of Shadow 2 (2014), where he searches for a way to end his immortality.